 † Average rate of breast cancer in the working population used as the comparison group.

 ‡ Average rate of breast cancer in the general population used as the comparison group.

-¶ This study also found also found no increased breast cancer risk from electric blanket use.
-It also found no increased risk from EMF exposure when results were examined by menopause status of women or by hormone receptor status of the breast cancers.
+¶ Findings also showed no increased breast cancer risk from electric blanket use.
+There was also no increased risk from EMF exposure when results were examined by menopause status of women or by hormone receptor status of the breast cancers.

 Discover the different ways you can help